Our courses have been designed for flexible part-time study.

 Cultural elements are introduced in each course by examining topics such as local traditions, literature and festivities.

-We have adopted the language levels of the 'Common European Framework of Reference for Languages' (CEF).
+We have adopted the language levels of the 'Common European Framework of Reference for Languages' (CEFR).
 This means that wherever in the EU you go to study languages or to work, institutions and employers will immediately understand what level you are.

 Art & Design courses